Table of Contents

 Suggest a physical exam.

 An AUD can take a serious toll on a person’s health.
 Ask your loved one to consider getting an exam.
 This can help pave the way for the loved one’s health needs in recovery.
-The blood test results may prompt the doctor to advise they enter a rehab, reinforcing your own request.
+The blood test results may prompt the doctor to advise they enter rehab, reinforcing your own request.

 Have a calm chat.